JAYCEEHERNANDEZ/Capstone_WaterWise/README.md

 - Confirm the backend is running on port `5000`.
 - Confirm Vite is proxying `/api` to the correct backend address.
 - Keep `VITE_API_URL=/api` when using the development proxy.
+- If the frontend is opened through a private LAN address, use Vite port `5173` and restart the backend after changing CORS settings.

 ## Security Notes

 - Never commit `.env` files or production secrets.
 - Password hashing, JWT generation, OTP validation, and authorization belong to the backend.
 - Email OTP challenges are short-lived and bound to the account’s current password state.
+- Trusted-device cookies contain random secrets, use `HttpOnly`, and are validated against hashed, expiring, revocable database records.
+- Resident password authorization is required only when a consumer update contains `password`; it is bound to the acting administrator and target resident and is single-use.
 - The frontend must never create an authenticated session before the backend returns a valid access token.
 - Validate ownership and role permissions on every protected endpoint.